Understanding Regulation Worldwide

 – Osteopathy:

 The title “osteopath” is protected under the Osteopaths Act 1993.
-Only those registered with the General Osteopathic Council (GOsC) can use this title, BSOMM graduates can refer to themselves as “manual therapists specializing in osteopathic techniques” unless they meet specific regulatory criteria.
+Only those registered with the General Osteopathic Council (GOsC) can use this title, BSOMM graduates should use generic descriptors (e.g., manual therapist trained in mobilisation & spinal manipulation methods).
+Do not use or imply the title ‘Osteopath’ unless GOsC-registered.

 2. United States: